monterourena/coderhouse-backend-project/README.md

 ├── .gitignore
 └── package.json
 ```
+- **src/controllers/carts.json**: Carts Model Controller.
+- **src/controllers/products.json**: Products Model Controller.
+- **src/data/carts.json**: JSON file where carts are stored.

-- **src/data/products.json**: JSON file where the products are stored.
+- **src/data/products.json**: JSON file where products are stored.
+- **src/models/carts.js**: Model that handles the management of the carts.

-- **src/managers/product-manager.js**: Class that handles the management of the products.
+- **src/models/products.js**: Model that handles the management of the products.
+- **src/routes/carts.js**: Router file that defines the endpoints for the carts.

-- **src/routes/products.router.js**: Router file that defines the endpoints for the products.
+- **src/routes/products.js**: Router file that defines the endpoints for the products.
 - **src/app.js**: Main file that sets up the server and defines the middleware.

 ### Installation